erikyo/qrcode-block/README.md

 3. **Block Functionality**:
 	- Dive into the `index.js` file where the core functionality of our QR Code block is defined.
 This file outlines how the block behaves within the editor interface.
 We’ve implemented a `TextControl` component to handle QR code input efficiently, providing a seamless user experience.

-4. **State Management**:
+4. **Attributes**:
-	- Utilize the `useState` hook within the `Edit` component to manage QR code information associated with your content.
+	- Utilize the `setAttributes` hook within the `Edit` component to manage QR code attributes associated with your content.
 This allows for dynamic updating of QR code data, enhancing data management capabilities on your WordPress site.

 5. **Customization and Exploration**:
 	- Now that you’ve grasped the basics, feel free to explore and customize the QR Code block to fit your specific needs.
 Whether it’s fine-tuning styling or expanding functionality, the possibilities are endless!